Yardie-/Dufus-Cam/README.md

-The **Dufus-Cam** board is designed to fit neatly behind that screen.
+The **Dufus-Cam** board is designed to fit neatly behind that screen this is possible if you use the S3-Wroom-IU and an external antenna.
 It is not generally available with the touch screen however as I have purchased 10 of these items they are happy to add the matching capacitive touch panel.

-The schematic is still a mess but I will sort that out soon.

-**gotchas**

-So far I have found one possible problem.

-Ths camera communicates with SCCB which is a non standard I2C.
-I have added other I2C devices namely the touch sensor.
-This could be a problem, however until I have the device in my hand I will not be sure.

-***This is an untested prototype board that I have only just ordered.***
+***This is a partially tested prototype board.
+The epaper, touch screen, RGB LED array and the shutter pin work fine.
+The Camera breakout works and has been partially tested. ***

 ### Camera breakout